mazerunner70/housef3/docs/new_ui_accounts_view.md

     - `views/AccountDetailView.tsx`: (If a separate page approach is chosen) Page for showing detailed information about a single account with tabs for files and transactions.
 Alternatively, this logic can be part of `AccountsView.tsx` using modals or an expanding section.

 - **Components (in `components/accounts/` or similar subdirectory):**
+    - `AccountTimeline.tsx`: **[NEW]** Timeline visualization component showing import date ranges for all accounts.
-    - `AccountList.tsx`: Renders the list of accounts in `AccountsView`.
+    - `AccountList.tsx`: Renders the list of accounts in `AccountsView` (updated to vertical list layout).
-    - `AccountListItem.tsx`: Renders a single account item.
+    - `AccountListItem.tsx`: Renders a single account item (refactored from card to compact list format).
     - `AccountForm.tsx`: Form for creating/editing accounts (could be a new component or an enhanced version of an existing one).
     - `AccountFilesTab.tsx`: Component for the "Files" tab in the detail view.
         - `AssociatedFilesList.tsx`